geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 {% endhighlight %}

 ### Mapping functions: mask clouds, calculate new band
+As you can see by browsing the `Docs` tab in the upper left panel of the code editor, there are GEE functions specific to both the `Image` and `ImageCollection` data types.
+Often, we want to use a function specific to images on all images in an image collection.
+To do so, we need to essentially "loop" through each image in the image collection.
+In GEE, "loops" are accomplished with the .map() function. **Avoid actual loops at all costs.** Using imageCollection.map() sends the operation to Google's servers for distributed runs.
+Loops implemented in typical JavaScript fashion bring the operation into the browser, and won't work.

+More information about mapping functions over image collections can be found [here in the Developer's Guide](https://developers.google.com/earth-engine/ic_mapping).

+The .map() concept applies to `featureCollections` as well - to apply a function to each feature in a collection, we map that function across the featureCollection with featureCollection.map().
+See ["Mapping over a Feature Collection"](https://developers.google.com/earth-engine/feature_collection_mapping) in the Developer's Guide.

 #### Mask clouds over an image collection
 Here, we explicitly define a new function called "maskClouds" and apply it to each image in the imageCollection by using `imageCollection.map()`.
 Functions need to explicitly **return** the final output.